mathspp/mathspp/pages/02.blog/elo-rating-system-simulation/item.md

 So, how can we build such a system?

-The [ELO rating system][ELO] is a system that attributes a numeric rating to players, in order to determine the relative skill of the players.
+The [Elo rating system][Elo] is a system that attributes a numeric rating to players, in order to determine the relative skill of the players.
-The ELO rating is probably best known for being the rating used in chess.
+The Elo rating is probably best known for being the rating used in chess.

-I have seen the website chess.com use an ELO-like system for their chess problems: you play the problem and, if you get it right, your problem-solving rating increases;
+I have seen the website chess.com use an Elo-like system for their chess problems: you play the problem and, if you get it right, your problem-solving rating increases;
 at the same time, the rating of the problem decreases.
 If you get it wrong, vice-versa.